-A real estate assistant invoice is for new agents that work under an experienced real estate broker.
+A real estate assistant invoice is for new agents who work under an experienced real estate broker.
 The assistant, depending on the deal between the broker or agency, will either be paid by the hour ($/hr), receive a portion of the commission, or both.
-Most individuals in an office are not employees and acting as independent contractors.
-If this is the case of the real estate assistant, they will be responsible for paying their own state and federal withholding taxes.
+If the real estate assistant is working as an independent contractor, they will be responsible for paying their own state and federal withholding taxes.

 Table of Contents